llyr-who/PARALAAOMPI/README.md

 I would be interested in writing a more general (and improved) implementation if the interest is there.

-The results from this code have been submitted for review:
+The results from this have been published in ETNA :

 http://etna.mcs.kent.edu/volumes/2011-2020/vol51/